ayates67/CircuitPython/README.md

 I didn't have any wiring for this asignment because I was using the neopixel on the board and no other components.

 ### Reflection
 At first, I was very new to the circuit python.
 I didn't know how to even get started.
 But slowly but surely I used Mr. Dieroff's videos and learned how there isn't a void setup and loop anymore.
 The loop is called "while true instead."
 I finally got the code right and the board started printing blue.
 The problem was, I couldn't get in to print the other colors even though I told it to do so.
-With the help of Mr. H, I realized that my problem was the values of the print.
+I realized that my problem was the values of the print.
+Through using google I figured out that certain colors have certain values.
 Once I figured that out, I got it working.